 1. Blue Buffalo Healthy Weight Chicken & Brown Rice Large Bag

-- Real chicken as first ingredient: Supports lean muscle development and overall health
+- Real chicken protein: Supports lean muscle and healthy weight

 2. Natural Balance Ultra Fat Dogs Chicken & Salmon